jyee/k8s-hpa-demo/README.md

 The Datadog Cluster Agent acts as a proxy to relay information from the Kubernetes API to the Datadog Agents.

-In a standard Datadog Agent Daemonset, the Datadog Agent will query the Kubernetes API.
-While this is easy to implement and understand, at very large scales, it puts a lot of stress on the Kubernetes API.
+The Datadog Agent queries the Kubernetes API.
+While this is the most direct way for Datadog to get metrics from Kubernetes, as the number of nodes in the Kubernetes cluster increases, it also increases the number of Datadog Agents querying the Kubernetes API.
+This can put a lot of stress on the Kubernetes API in large scale deployments.
 The Datadog Cluster Agent helps alleviate this by performing the Kubernetes API queries and proxying to the individual Datadog Agents.

 The Datadog Cluster Agent also serves as a custom metrics server.
 This will allow us in a following step to use metrics from Datadog to control the HPA.